 Grey

-These gentle greys will add a touch of understated elegance to your interior while allowing Mizzle’s enchanting blue-grey tones to shine.
+These gentle greys will add a touch of understated elegance to your interior while allowing Mizzle’s soft blue-grey tones to shine.

 Anchor with grey furniture too like a statement grey sofa, it will contrast beautifully with the soft tones of Mizzle, bringing a touch of definition to the space.